grace502/grace502.github.io/about-my-project.md

 ## About My Project

-mBot Neo
+AI Approaches to classify COVID-19 related PTSD

-Problem: There is a lack of reasearch focusing on exploring ways to build educational software that integrates physical robots and physiological sensors.
+Problem: There is a lack of research on how COVID-19 affects the population in related PTSD

 Approach: During this project, I will assist a team in designing a system that accomplishes the following: